-The Capital One Venture Rewards Credit Card, on the other hand, has a $95 annual fee — and cardholders earn 2 miles per dollar on all purchases as well as the ability to earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card, on the other hand, has a $95 annual fee — and cardholders earn 2 miles per dollar on all purchases as well as the ability to earn 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 Plus, cardholders get a TSA Precheck or Global Entry membership credit worth up to $100.

 Which card is right for you?
 If you don’t see yourself putting at least $3,000 on a credit card in the first three months of card ownership, you might be better off with the no-annual-fee VentureOne card.
 On the other hand, if you’d easily hit that spend, the Venture card might be worth the $95 annual fee.
-After all, those 50,000 bonus miles from the lower welcome offer can be worth $500 when redeemed for travel through Capital One.
+After all, those 60,000 bonus miles from welcome offer can be worth $600 when redeemed for travel through Capital One.

 Should you get a premium travel credit card?